-What started as a dream to speed up energy transition in the Netherlands has developed into Qurrent and HIER Opgewekt. €11.9 Million of the contribution from the Deamfund was devoted to setting up and developing Qurrent – a fully owned subsidiary of the DOEN Foundation – while €1.6 Million was assigned to HIER Opgewekt.
-Qurrent was set up with the firm ambition to achieve large-scale reductions in the CO2 emissions of Dutch households through saving electricity and generating their own sustainable energy.
+€11.9 Million of the contribution from the Deamfund was devoted to setting up and developing Qurrent – a fully owned subsidiary of the DOEN Foundation – while €1.6 Million was assigned to HIER Opgewekt.
+Qurrent started as a dream, and was set up with the firm ambition to achieve large-scale reductions in the CO2 emissions of Dutch households through saving electricity and generating their own sustainable energy.
 In previous years, DOEN had seen that there were plenty of technical possibilities and that very many households were interested but, to our growing frustration, very few results had been achieved.
-Fantastic start-ups like Solesta with its superior solar water heater and Wonen++, which made saving very easy, never got off the ground, while climate change was becoming ever more apparent.

 In order to involve customers more, the Qurrent Co-operative was set up, of which all Qurrent customers automatically became members.
 In the Co-operative, they work together to generate electricity that cannot be generated in the home.
 Now, the Hellegatsplein wind farm has four turbines, each producing three megawatts.
 Their construction was funded by a loan from the Triodos Bank and DOEN Participaties BV.
 Now, in 2018, the co-operative is the biggest of its kind in the Netherlands.
-Members can share in a solar farm or participate inexpensively in a wind turbine in Qurrent’s own wind farm.
+Members can share in a solar farm or buy an affordable share in a wind turbine in Qurrent’s own wind farm.